Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 {{site.data.alerts.end}}

 * {{page.varNoPublicChanges}}
-* Resolved an issue with the **APIs & Tools** page in the Web UI not showing certain REST endpoints correctly
+* Resolved an issue with the **APIs & Tools** page in the Qumulo Core Web UI not showing certain REST endpoints correctly

 {% if page.platform == 'cnq-aws' %}
 ## Qumulo Core 7.1.4